lsbjordao/academic/content/author/admin/_index.md

 - Visitors
 ---

 Lucas Jordão has experience and interest in teaching and research.
-He was a teacher of Science and Biology...
-Regarding research, he is a specialist it the genus *Mimosa* (Leguminosae) and develops taxonomic, nomenclatural, systematics, and biogeographical studies.
-During his master research, he developed taxonomic studies of *Mimosa* in the state of Rio de Janeiro/RJ, Brazil.
-During his PhD research, he carried out phylogenetic studies using molecular data and taxonomical revision of four series within *Mimosa*.
+He worked as a teacher of Science and Biology in elementary and high school for four years and four months.
+In addition, he worked as facilitator of environmental education for ten months.
+Regarding research, he is a specialist in the genus *Mimosa* (Leguminosae) and develops taxonomic, nomenclatural, systematics, and biogeographical studies.
+In his master research, he developed floristic and taxonomic studies of *Mimosa* in the state of Rio de Janeiro/RJ, Brazil.
+In his PhD research, he carried out phylogenetic studies using molecular data and taxonomical revision of four series within *Mimosa*.

-Lorem ipsum dolor sit amet.
+PhotoShop, CorelDraw, ArcGIS, QuantumGIS, Google for Education, Quizziz, Kahoot!, Cmaptools.